-We made capital expenditures of \$4.0 million, \$4.3 million and \$24.8 million in 2008, 2009 and 2010, respectively.
-We spent \$10.3 million to purchase a production facility and \$14.5 million on purchasing equipment including \$9 million on purchasing Sinovac Dalian's fixed assets in 2010.
-As of December 31, 2010, our commitments of capital expenditures were approximately \$11.3 million, primarily for manufacturing capacity expansion and purchase of Changping facility.
+We made capital expenditures of \$4.3 million, \$24.8 million and \$14.99 million in 2009, 2010 and 2011, respectively.
+We spent \$9.15 million to build up Changping facility and \$5.84 million on purchasing equipment.
+As of December 31, 2011, our commitments of capital expenditures were approximately \$3.4 million, primarily for manufacturing facility expansion and purchase of Changping facility.
 We will finance such commitments through short-term and long-term borrowings, proceeds from our public offering and cash generated from operations.

-C. Research and Development
+C. Research and Development, Patents and Licenses, Etc.

-See discussions under "- ITEM 5A.
+See discussions under "--- ITEM 5A.
 Research and Development Programs."